Support for building owners

 Council maintains a regularly updated list of buildings we’ve assessed as potentially earthquake prone (see downloads section at the bottom of the page).

 A New Zealand-wide approach for identifying and managing earthquake-prone buildings came into force on 1 July 2017.
+Council is transitioning to this new system and will be implementing the changes from 1 October 2018.

 For more information about the new system for managing earthquake-prone buildings, see the Ministry of Business, Innovation & Employment website.